samuelnovaes/vue-stack/README.md

 ## Express API (With hot reload in dev mode!)

-There is a `server` directory with the Express API.
+There is a `api` directory with the Express API.
 Each route is mapped to `/api`.
+> `BodyParser` is included by default.

 ### Example

-server/index.js
+api/index.js

 ```javascript
 const router = require('express').Router()